 - Pierson, Paul.
 1996.
 “The New Politics of the Welfare State.”
 World Politics 48: 143-179.

 - Manza, Jeff, Clem Brooks and Michael Sauder.
 2005.
 “Money, Participation, and Votes: Social Cleavages and Electoral Politics.”
 Pp. 201-226 in Handbook of Political Sociology, edited by Thomas Janowski et al. Cambridge University Press.

-- Schlozman, Kay Lehman, Sidney Verba, and Henry E. Brady.
-2012.
-The Unheavenly Chorus: Unequal Political Voice and the Broken Promise of American Democracy.
+- Schlozman, Kay Lehman, Henry E. Brady, and Sidney Verba.
+2018.
+Unequal and Unrepresented.
 Princeton University Press.

 - Walker, Edward T., Michael McQuarrie, and Caroline W. Lee.
 2015.
 “Rising Participation and Declining Democracy.”
 Pp. 3-23 in Democratizing Inequalities: Dilemmas of the New Public Participation, edited by Caroline W. Lee, Michael McQuarrie, Edward T. Walker.
 New York University Press.